mojaloop/ci-config-orb-build/README.md

 ### Vulnerability Scan Configuration

 The repo using the orb must declare a `.grype.yaml` file in the root of the repo.
-The orb includes both image and source scan jobs, but only the appropriate one will execute based on your configuration.
+Grype will automatically determine whether to scan a Docker image or source code based on the configuration.

 #### Scan Type Configuration